gakuzen/bitcoin-account-generator/README.md

 ## TODO

+- Test Bitcoin related code by checking against multiple libraries
-- Enhance form validation by using Yup and Formik
+- Enhance form validation using Yup and Formik
 - Detect Internet connection changes in real-time
-- Test Bitcoin related utilities by multiple libraries
+- Improve reusability of components by dividing them into Stateless Component, Stateful Component and Higher-Order Component
+- Store and manage the whole state of the app using Redux

 ## How to run locally